dwyl/phoenix-liveview-chat-example/README.md

 ...
 ```

-We are now ready to use the Presence features in our liveview endpoint.
+We are now ready to use the Presence features in our liveview endpoint. <br />
+In the `lib/liveview_chat_web/live/message_live.ex` file,
-In `lib/liveview_chat_web/live/message_live.ex` update the `mount` function with:
+update the `mount` function with the following:

 ```elixir